carlosabadia/turtlebot_person_follower/README.md

 The project was tested on Ubuntu 20.04 and ROS Noetic.

 ## Demo:
-- Demo of the person follower in a Gazebo simulation usin TurtleBot3 Waffle Pi:
+- Demo of the person follower in a Gazebo simulation using TurtleBot3 Waffle Pi:
 ![alt text](images/demo.webp "Gazebo simulation")

 ## Installation: